 30 April: ‘Evening at Chaffey Dam’ finally finished.
 It is quite big, 122 cm high x 91 cm wide For sale to local New England buyers for around $800.00 – hand delivered.
 Discussions invited via contact page.

 12 May ‘Incoming Tide, Shark Bay, WA’ has been quite a challenge, but at last I am happy with it.
-It will be for sale at the NEGS Armidale Art Exhibition from 8 to 10 September.
-Size: 92 x 92cm.
-Hope you can come along!
+For sale also on Bluethumb.

 27 June: Finally finished ‘Spinifex Near Winton, Queensland’ today.
 Scraped off excess paint and added charcoal and pastel.
 I quite like the effect.
 Will be on show at my November exhibition in Armidale Art Gallery in the Mall.